Jude Gitamondoc: You're a Good Man, Charlie Brown

 Gitamondoc was the musical director of Cebu adaptation of the Broadway musical, You're a Good Man, Charlie Brown, which was a production of the Cebu-based theater group Vaudeville Theatre Company.

 The Addams Family

 He was also commissioned as musical director of another Vaudeville Theatre Company production, The Addams Family, that was staged in October, 2018.
 Based on the popular characters by Charles Addams, it was an adaptation of the Broadway musical of the same name with the music and lyrics by Andrew Lippa and book by Marshal Brickman and Rick Elice.

+Monsters The Musical

+In 2019, he wrote and directed Monsters The Musical, another jukebox musical featuring the songs of Cattski.
+The musical, choreographed by Jaggy Gomez and produced by Margo Frasco of MDF Productions, is a coming-of-age love story about two friends, Bea and Elle, and their journey of self-discovery along with battling their monsters together.

+Star and Cloud The Musical

+In 2024, he wrote and directed Star and Cloud The Musical, a musical retelling of the life of Venerable Master Hsing Yun, founder of Taiwan-based Buddhist organization Fo Guang Shan, based on his biography Bright Star, Luminous Cloud by Fu Zhiying.

 Visayan Pop Songwriting Campaign (Vispop)

 Gitamondoc was one of the founders of the Visayan Pop Songwriting Campaign, a contest for songwriters producing music in Cebuano language with the objective of coming up with Cebuano pop songs that could be aired as part of FM radio playlist.
 In 2009, Gitamondoc and Atty.
 Philip Landicho proposed the idea to Ian Zafra, Cattski Espina, and Lorenzo Ninal of Artists and Musicians Marketing Cooperative (Artist Ko), a local multipurpose cooperative for artists, musicians and entrepreneurs.
 The first Visayan Visayan Pop Songwriting Campaign (Vispop) was slated to be staged in 2010, but it was not implemented due to inadequate funding.

 In 2012, the first Vispop was launched with the support of the Artists and Musicians Marketing Cooperative (Artist Ko) and the Filipino Society of Composers, Authors, and Publishers (FILSCAP).
 In November 2017, Gitamondoc left Artist Ko and his affiliation with the competition.
 He also made his reasons for leaving public when Vispop 2019 was launched in 2019.